Project initiation documentation: Characteristics of project initiation document

 Specifying the importance of the project, the project initiation documentation identifies that it is the contract between the project management and sponsor.
 The aim of the project initiation documentation is understanding the premises of the project.
 The correct format of project initiation documentation represents the understanding of the background, objectives and benefits.
 A good project manager is not only interested in delivering an output or a capability to their customer, but interested in the wider context and the benefits that this capability will ultimately bring about.
 The project initiation documentation identifies what is in scope within the project with the use of flow diagrams and product breakdown structures.
 The pivotal role plays the identification of responsibilities, which implies roles of project manager, team leader, sponsor, supplier, user representative, stakeholders and members of steering committee.

 There are key aspects which need consideration before starting a project and creating a project initiation document, such as: how will the project be delivered?
 What type of approach: variegates techniques (e.g. waterfall, agile methodology)?
 What ways of communication with stakeholders, keeping on top of risks, issues and changes.

 For a project initiation document it is sufficient to include the place, which emphasize on main phases and activities of the project.

-The success of the project initiation document and the whole project can build up on visual aspects such as graphics, as a way of galvanizing better visual memorizing of the project.
+The success of the project initiation document and the whole project can build up on visual aspects such as graphics, as a way of galvanising better visual memorising of the project.

 Risks are needed to be identified before they appear as a problem within the whole project.
 The problem could be resolved by creating the list of top projects' risks and what precautionary measures have to be taken.

 The financial side of the project is needed to be considered.
 The project initiation documentation scheme needs to be included along any budgetary constrains and provided the assumptions the team used when they estimate as well as details about how often the review will be estimates.
 The important aspect should avoid isolations, as it might cause mistakes such as spelling or jargon.

-In order to improve the project initiation documentation, a presentation could be created, identifying and emphasizing on main points.
+In order to improve the project initiation documentation, a presentation could be created, identifying and emphasising on main points.